mose/zabbix-ruby-client/README.md

 As you may already know, Zabbix is not very concerned about securing exchanges between agent and server, or sender and server.
 A cautious sysadmin will then properly manage his setup using ssh tunneling.

 After launching manual tunnels and ensuring their survival with monit I tried `autossh` which is much more reliable.
-It requires to have keys exchanged from server and client, in my case I prefer doing reverse tunnels from server, because then the server can also use that key on the client to perform automated ssh action depending on actions in zabbix.
+It requires to have keys exchanged from server and client, in my case I prefer doing reverse tunnels from server, because I have some plan about doing a resend from client in case server didn't open the tunnel (in case of server reboot or network failure).
+That resend trick is not implemented yet though.

 I first created on both sides an autossh user with no console and no password: